60 Participants Needed

 If you are currently taking psychotropic medications or certain other medications like those containing alcohol, metronidazole, or warfarin, you will need to stop taking them to participate in this trial.
 The trial requires that participants do not take medications that might interfere with disulfiram.

-Is disulfiram generally safe for humans?
+Is there any evidence suggesting that disulfiram is likely to be safe for humans?

 This trial is for individuals with alcohol use disorder (AUD) who are experiencing anxiety during early abstinence.
 It's also open to healthy volunteers for comparison.
 Participants must be willing to take disulfiram, a medication that supports abstinence, and undergo fMRI scans.